 The 79UB9800 is a very attractive Ultra HD display that commands attention as you walk within its presents, just by the sheer size of its picture screen.
 You are then drawn into the image like a way-ward space vessel to a black hole in outer space.

 The bezel itself is slim with black trim and contrast well with the display’s attached “silver bars” that contain the Harmon Kardon speakers placed on either side of the screen.
 This premium audio system features a 5.2 driver configuration, with mid/high-frequency speakers within the silver bars and two woofers mounted in the TV’s cabinet.
 Due to the size and the design of the speaker system, the depth of this TV is 3-5/8″, which is much deeper than your typical flat panel display.

 The stand on this TV is an arching design that runs the entire length of the screen and adds to its already attractive design.
 I personally like this type of stand because it adds stability to the set and will reduce the chance of accidental TV tip-overs.

 LG’s IPS (In-Plane Switching) panel provides for wide off-axis viewing angles.
-I will talk more on this in the performance section below.
+I will talk more about this in the performance section below.

 LG’s Tru-4K Engine Pro enhances the display’s resolution and provides excellent up-scaling of standard definition and high definition (1080p) video sources to near 4K quality.

 The 79UB9800 is HDMI 2.0 compliant for increased bandwidth and higher resolutions and allows for frame rates up to 60fps.
 HEVC/H.265 compression is also on board for streaming 4K video from services like Netflix.

 The WebOS smart TV platform is very intuitive and simple to use and assist in the setup of the TV.
 You also have access to all of your favorite apps which can be customized to suit your needs.

 The UB9800 is 3D-ready and is supplied with two pairs of passive technology glasses.